 Update 7/26/18: Just to make life for you a little easier I decided to add a couple buttons.
 One takes you to Google’s guidelines so you can make sure you’re in a good place, and the other takes you directly to the appeal request.
+Also, just so there’s no confusion, GMB = Google My Business.
 You’re welcome 🙂

 I think a lot of SEOs forget there are people on the other end of the email, not just an automated process.
 I explained that the business owner didn’t understand the guidelines which led to the violation, showed that we understood what was incorrect and fixed the issue.
 After doing so they removed the suspension without needing to see the additional paperwork they initially requested.
 End update.

 First, work with support to find out why your business was suspended.
 You will need to fix any problems with your listing that got it suspended before Google will release you from local search purgatory.
 You can reference the GMB guidelines here: https://support.google.com/business/answer/3038177?hl=en

 One of the most common reasons I see listings getting suspended has to do with a change Google has made in enforcing their policies.
 There have been a lot of complaints from the SEO community that Google does not punish businesses who use false addresses to elevate themselves in search.
 That’s beginning to change as one of my clients was caught before coming to us (for shame).

 Next you’ll want to submit a request for a Google rep to review your suspended listing.
 Hopefully you’ve done a good job eliminating the issues that got you suspended.
 If not, expect to go back to the drawing board.
 I’ve successfully opened tickets a couple of ways, but the most official method appears to be through a link here: https://support.google.com/business/answer/4569145?_ga=2.5011761.385560.1496763023-1458257484.1492522874